Inequalities, Identities, and Justice

 Protests against racism and structural inequality crescendoed in the United States and more than 60 countries around the world in 2020.
 At the Einaudi Center, researchers with regional specialties spanning the globe joined this world call for justice and accountability, launching Einaudi's racial justice global research priority.

-As our work grew in 2021, our focus broadened to intersectional inequalities—in all places worldwide where marginalized groups struggle for access to resources, health, rights, security, and well-being.
+As our work grew, our focus broadened to intersectional inequalities—in all places worldwide where marginalized groups struggle for access to resources, health, rights, security, and well-being.
 The Einaudi Center brings together faculty, students, and the campus community to identify and understand oppression; study the policies, systems, and institutions that perpetuate inequality and violence; and engage to create a more just world.

-We support public scholarship, thought leadership, and advocacy campaigns to address inequalities experienced across the globe, including cleavages in society like race, religion, gender and sexuality, class, caste, language, and ethnicity.
+We support public scholarship and thought leadership to address inequalities experienced across the globe, including cleavages in society like race, religion, gender and sexuality, class, caste, language, and ethnicity.
 Our work begins on campus and extends to partnerships with international scholars and institutions.

 Systemic and overlapping inequalities create barriers to achieving social justice on a global scale.
 Einaudi’s programs and faculty are working together to identify opportunities for transformative change: new and practical ways to understand, communicate, and act to reduce existing inequalities and build a future with equal justice and opportunities.
 Our research is part of Cornell’s commitment to public engagement and community action.